 Dr. Sargent’s research focuses on Magnificats and other sacred music in early modern Spain and England, as well as modern English cathedral music.
 His critical edition of music by the English composer Nathaniel Giles is forthcoming in The British Academy’s Early English Church Music series.
 Book chapters on Magnificats appear in Treasures of the Golden Age (Pendragon, 2012) and Senfl-Studien 2(Hans Schneider, 2013).Other articles and reviews appear or are forthcoming in Early Music History, American Choral Review, Sacred Music, NOTES: Journal of the Music Library Association, and Fontes Artis Musicae.
 Conference presentations include local and national meetings of the American Musicological Society as well as the Medieval-Renaissance Music Conference, the International Congress on Medieval Studies in Kalamazoo, the Renaissance Society of America, and the Conference on Music in Nineteenth-Century Britain.
 Dr. Sargent was a Fulbright Scholar in Spain, and his research has been further supported by grants from the University of Montevallo, the Andrew W. Mellon Foundation, and the A.A.
 Heckman Fund.

-Also active as a professional conductor and choral singer, Sargent has directed early music ensembles at Montevallo and throughout the San Francisco Bay Area.
-He has performed and recorded with premier choral ensembles in wide-ranging repertory, from early music to new music.
-Recently he has dusted off his long-dormant bassoon skills, performing with a faculty/staff woodwind quintet and other ensembles.
+Also active as a professional musician, Dr. Sargent has directed early music ensembles at Montevallo and throughout the San Francisco Bay Area.
+He has performed and recorded with premier choral ensembles in wide-ranging repertory and currently sings with the Highland Consort, Birmingham’s newest early music choral group.
+Recently he has dusted off his long-dormant bassoon skills, performing with the faculty/staff Vallo Wind Quintet and other ensembles.